 - "While not the roomiest in its class, the cabin on the Focus boasts the look and feel of a more expensive car, reinforcing that premium character with loads of soft-touch surfaces and an abundance of sound-attenuation materials." -- Kelley Blue Book

 - "Focus has an attractive interior, and its materials are a combination of lightly-padded and hard plastics." -- Consumer Guide (2013)

 - "It looks far more expensive than most of its classmates, both inside and out, with a well-designed, clean center stack.
 The bulk of buttons, especially on higher trim levels, has migrated to either a touch-screen or the steering wheel." -- Automobile Magazine (2012)

 - "The front seats are supportive and comfortable over long distances.
-The rear seats offer adequate headroom, but come up a little short on legroom when compared with larger competitors." -- Edmunds
+The rear seats offer adequate headroom, but come up a little short on legroom compared to the accommodations in the Honda Civic and Volkswagen Jetta." -- Edmunds

 - "Some Luddites have problems working the touch screen or steering wheel buttons, but I find the system easy to understand and can operate without taking my eyes off the road.
 MyFord Touch is so much more advanced than any other system that it can be confusing at first, and conventional wisdom may frown upon it.
 Yes, it's different, but you don't have to be a hater; just learn how to use it.
 It's easier than an iPhone." -- The Detroit News (2012)

 - "Ford's SYNC display dominates the plastic-trimmed center stack, and while it takes a little practice to get the basic navigation mastered, it does offer plenty of function." -- Motor Trend (2012)